RelevanceAI/RelevanceAI-readme-docs/README.md

    [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/RelevanceAI/RelevanceAI-readme-docs/blob/v0.33.2/docs/getting-started/_notebooks/Intro_to_Relevance_AI.ipynb)
   ```
   - Please add this badge in top cell of notebook as well so it can be accessed from Github.

+## Optional: Adding new snippets

+In order to keep consistency of the code snippets throughout the repo, you can use the snippet format below to update the snippets in all places.

 6. To add new snippet
    - Add new snippets in the corresponding `_snippets` folder.
    - Snippets are loaded in a nested fashion.
 Inner most `_snippets` with the same name will override general snippets in [`docs_template/_snippets/`](./docs_template/_snippets/).